SherG/sherrieg/content/blog/desantis-state-guard/index.md

 The skillsets of state guards vary from state to state.

 For example:

-* The <a href="https://tmd.texas.gov/state-guard" target="blank">Texas State Guard</a> has recruited quite a number of doctors, nurses, and other medical professionals -- enough to staff a medical unit and provide free clinics to the public.
+* The <a href="https://tmd.texas.gov/state-guard" target="blank">Texas State Guard</a> has recruited quite a number of doctors, nurses, and other medical professionals -- enough to staff a medical brigade and provide free clinics to the public.
 Those services included "primary medical care, dental care, and even free eye examinations and glasses."
+According to a press release, in one week alone they provided "42,000 services to over 9,000 people."
+That was not a disaster response.
+The medical unit does of course also provide medical clinics during emergencies - e.g., on site at hurricane shelters.
 * The VDF now has cybersecurity capabilities.
 * Other state guards may have robust aviation capabilities.